core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Risk of Amplification ## {#ssec-amplification}

 {{Section 11.3 of RFC7252}} highlights that CoAP group requests may be used for accidentally or deliberately performing Denial of Service attacks, especially in the form of a high-volume amplification attack, by using all the servers in the CoAP group as attack vectors.

-Since potentially all the servers in the CoAP group may respond, the achieved amplification factor can be high, as multiple responses are sent and all are likely larger than the group request.
+That is, following a group request sent to a CoAP group, each of the servers in the group may reply with a response which is likely larger in size than the group request.
+Thus, an attacker sending a single group request may achieve a high amplification factor, i.e., a high ratio between the size of the group request and the total size of the corresponding responses intended to the attack victim.

+Thus, consistently with {{Section 11.3 of RFC7252}}, a server in a CoAP group:

+* SHOULD limit the support for CoAP group requests only to the group resources of the application group(s) using that CoAP group;

+* SHOULD NOT accept group requests that can not be authenticated in some way;

+* SHOULD NOT provide large amplification factors through its responses to a non-authenticated group request, and can possibly rely on CoAP block-wise transfers {{RFC7959}} to reduce the amount of amplification.

-{{Section 3 of I-D.mattsson-core-coap-attacks}} further discusses this attack, and notes how the amplification factor would become even higher when group communication is combined with resource observation {{RFC7641}}.
+{{Section 3.1 of I-D.mattsson-core-coap-attacks}} further discusses amplification attacks, and also notes how the amplification factor would become even higher when CoAP group communication is combined with resource observation {{RFC7641}}.
 That is, a single group request may result in multiple notification responses from each of the responding servers, throughout the observation lifetime.

-Consistently with {{Section 11.3 of RFC7252}}, a CoAP server in a CoAP group SHOULD limit the support for CoAP group requests only to the group resources of the application group(s) using that CoAP group.
+Thus, consistently with {{Section 7 of RFC7641}}, a server in a CoAP group MUST strictly limit the number of notifications it sends between receiving acknowledgements that confirm the actual interest of the client in continuing the observation.

-It is especially easy to perform an amplification attack when NoSec mode is used.
-Therefore, in order to prevent an easy proliferation of high-volume amplification attacks, it is generally NOT RECOMMENDED to use CoAP group communication in NoSec mode.
+Moreover, it is especially easy to perform an amplification attack when the NoSec mode is used.
+Therefore, even in case of non-sensitive and non-critical applications, it is generally NOT RECOMMENDED to use CoAP group communication in NoSec mode, in order to prevent an easy proliferation of high-volume amplification attacks.

-Exceptions should be carefully limited to use cases and accesses to a group resource that have a specific, narrow and well understood scope, and where only a few CoAP servers (or ideally only one) would possibly respond to a group request.
+Exceptions should be carefully limited to use cases and accesses to a group resource that have a specific, narrow and well understood scope, and where only a few CoAP servers (or, ideally, only one) would possibly respond to a group request.

-A relevant example is a CoAP client performing the discovery of hosts such as a group manager or a Resource Directory {{I-D.ietf-core-resource-directory}}, by probing for them through a group request sent to the CoAP group.
+A relevant exceptional example is a CoAP client performing the discovery of hosts such as a group manager or a Resource Directory {{I-D.ietf-core-resource-directory}}, by probing for them through a group request sent to the CoAP group.
 This early, unprotected step is relevant for a CoAP client that does not know the address of such hosts in advance, and that does not have yet configured a mutual security relation with them.
 In this kind of deployments, such a discovery procedure does not result in a considerable and harmful amplification, since only the few CoAP servers object of discovery are going to respond to the group request targeting that specific resource.
 In particular, those hosts can be the only CoAP servers in that specific CoAP group (hence listening for group requests sent to that group), and/or the only CoAP servers explicitly configured to respond to group requests targeting specific group resources.

-In any other case, group communications MUST be secured using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, see {{chap-oscore}}.
+With the exception of such particular use cases, group communications MUST be secured using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, see {{chap-oscore}}.
 As discussed in {{chap-security-considerations-sec-mode-attacks}}, this limits the feasibility and impact of amplification attacks.

 ## Replay of Non-Confirmable Messages ##